What is Interest Income?

 If the core income does not come from interest, then it is non-operating interest income and comes under other income.

-All individuals, as well as organizations, have financial assets from which they earn a variety of interest.
-The interest which is earned on these investments over a period of time is taken as an income for the organization.
+All individuals, as well as organizations, have financial assets from which they earn a variety of interests.
+The interest earned on these investments over a period of time is taken as an income for the organization.

 Interest Income Accounting